Wiggin-Labs/minerva/README.md

 are all primitives type checked?
 - Support other scheme types, rat, floating point, complex, vectors
   - This mostly requires improving the parser
-  - Will probably require a Number enum for generic operations
 - Implement more primitives
 - Support more of r7rs